Midwexican

 Jump to Recipe Print Recipe

-When roasted, green, underripe tomatoes make a fantastic Verde-style salsa perfect for enchiladas or snacking on with tortilla chips.
+Roasted, green, underripe tomatoes make a fantastic verde-style salsa perfect for enchiladas or snacking on with tortilla chips.
 Plus, the recipe is so simple you'll want to make this Roasted Green Tomato Salsa all summer and fall long!

 Thanks to the dirty tree rats (aka squirrels) that terrorized my tomatoes this year, nibbling on pretty much every nearly ripe one before I could pick 'em, I decided to explore using underripe (green) tomatoes in recipes.
 Because damned if those dirty tree rats are gonna get all my tomatoes!